Home / Programs / Fishable Cities

 • Facilitating mangrove seed collection and planting

-• Planting of native trees and bushes
+• Planting of native trees and shrubs (including weed control)

-• Restoring natural tidal flows to the area
+• Restoring more natural tidal flows

 • Fencing to keep out livestock